 The Editor's Choice Award is awarded in addition to the score at the discretion of the PC Gamer staff and represents exceptional quality or innovation.

-† Changing a score after a review has been published is impractical and problematic.
+† Changing a games' score after a review has been published is impractical and problematic.
 Scores are disseminated so widely online that the first score we grant is likely to be the one that sticks, and altering it will cause confusion.
 Given that many of our readers will learn about our verdict through aggregation services and other sites, we weigh on the side of consistency rather than selectively re-scoring the vast number of games that are updated.